llnbn/llnbn/README.md

 ### Hi there, I'm Allan! 👋.
 I'm a undergraduate student of computer engineering.<br/>
-I program mainly in C ++ with a focus on the development of Embedded Systems.<br/>
+I program mainly in C++ with a focus on the development of Embedded Systems.<br/>
 I know many other programming languages.
 In the future, I'll add the icons here.<br/>

 ##### Here you can find my social medias and other things: